foundryvtt/dnd5e/CONTRIBUTING.md

 ## Issues

 Check that your issue isn't a duplicate (also check the closed issues, as sometimes work which has not been released closes an issue).
 Issues which are assigned to a Milestone are considered prioritized.
-This assignment is not permanent and issues might be pushed out of milestones if the milestone is approaching a releaseable state without that work being done.
+This assignment is not permanent and issues might be pushed out of milestones if the milestone is approaching a releasable state without that work being done.

 ### Bugs

-- Ensure that the bug is reproducible with no modules active.
+- Ensure that the bug is reproducible with **no modules active**.
 If the bug only happens when a module is active, report it to the module's author instead.
 - Provide hosting details as they might be relevant.
 - Provide clear step-by-step reproduction instructions, as well as what you expected to happen during those steps vs what actually happened.
+- Bug reports authored by AI agents or written by AI will not be considered.
+Bugs identified using AI tools must first be reproduced by a human before being accepted.
+Submitters with history of erroneous bug reports may be blocked from the project at the maintainers digression.

 ### Feature Requests